reflectoring/reflectoring.github.io/_posts/2021-09-15-spring-scheduler.md

 ```
 Here we have scheduled the execution of the `computePrice` method with a fixed delay by setting the  `fixedDelay` attribute to `2000` milliseconds or `2` seconds.

 We also make the method to sleep for `4` seconds with `Thread.sleep` to simulate the situation of a method that takes longer to execute than the delay interval.
-The next execution will start only after the previous execution ends at least after `4` seconds even though the delay interval of 2 seconds is elapsed.
+The next execution will start only after the previous execution ends at least after `4` seconds, even though the delay interval of 2 seconds is elapsed.

 ## Running the Job at Fixed Rate